james-bellanca/MARL/README.md

 ## Structure of Environments
 - Cooperative vs. Competitive: The structure of this project is to examine the differences between cooperative and competitive learning styles in a multi-agent environment.
 - For further variation, we break each of these categories down to compare factors such as additional environment complexity (e.g. obstacles, varying cell values), varying learning algorithms (e.g. Q-Learning, SARSA, Deep Learning), or agent interaction.

-## To Implement
-- In competitive environment, incur a larger penalty to agent X for visiting a cell already visited by another agent Y, vs. one already explored by agent X. (this might not actually be smart)

 ## Hypothesis?